raphaelquast/EOmaps/docs/general.rst

     mamba install -c conda-forge eomaps

+A quick tutorial on how to get started from scratch is available here: :ref:`quickstart_guide`

 🐜 optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 To use the full potential of EOmaps, some additional dependencies might be required